Discover more from Reshelving Alexandria

 Branches of Hope: The 9/11 Survivor Tree by Ann Magee, illustrated by Nicole Wong

-A beautiful example of hope springing from ashes, this book tells of a young girl following her uncle’s footsteps after 9/11 and growing up to join the NYC Fire Department.
+This book is a beautiful example of hope rising from the ashes.
+It tells the story of a young girl who, inspired by her uncle's bravery after 9/11, grows up to follow in his footsteps and join the NYC Fire Department.

 Fireboat: The Heroic Adventures of the John J. Harvey by Maira Kalman